moorara/gelato/README.md

 `gelato build -decorate` decorates an application with a set of decorators.
 Decoration is an experimental feature to decorate the applications with **horizontal layout**.
 It wraps the `controller`, `gateway`, `handler`, and `repository` packages with a set of decorators.
-Decorators can be used for augmenting an application with *observability*, *error reccovery*, etc.
+Decorators can be used for augmenting an application with *observability*, *error recovery*, etc.

 ### `release`